-- Provide assessment orientation for new faculty at September Institute. - Provide training for new assessment coordinators. - Plan 2013-14 ISLO assessment activities. - Track continuous improvement activities at the program level. - Follow the work of the statewide Learning Outcomes and Assessment Task Force.
-The Director of Assessment is a member of the task force. - Follow the work of the Oregon Tech Degree Qualifications Profile campus team. - Review and discuss state- and national-level accountability trends and the potential impact for Oregon Tech. - Join with the General Education Advisory Council to review and recommend changes in general education requirements as appropriate. - Continue work with Student Affairs to coordinate other assessments on campus.
+- Review and update the charter if needed. - Provide assessment orientation for new faculty at September Institute. - Provide training for new assessment coordinators. - Plan 2014-15 ISLO assessment activities. - Review Oregon Tech's assessment website and make recommendations for increased visibility of assessment work. - Evaluate the current program report review process and make recommendations for improved timeliness, quality, and usefulness of these reports. - Plan for 2014-15 survey administration (BCSSE and NSSE). - Pilot ISLO data collection using Qualtrics, with potential development for program use. - Track continuous improvement activities at the program level. - Follow the work of the statewide Learning Outcomes and Assessment Task Force.
+The Director of Assessment is a member of the task force. - Work with the Oregon Tech Degree Qualifications Profile campus team to map ISLOs and general education requirements to the DQP.
+Identify gaps and report to the General Education Review Task Force. - Review and discuss state- and national-level accountability trends and the potential impact for Oregon Tech. - Increase the visibility of assessment work at Oregon Tech through involvement in the Multi-State Assessment Collaborative and presentations at national meetings. - Join with the General Education Advisory Council to review and recommend changes in general education requirements as appropriate. - Continue work with Student Affairs to coordinate other assessments on campus. - Work with the Commission on College Teaching to coordinate assessment work and faculty professional development. - Continue work with the Advising Commission to heighten awareness of both students and advisors regarding Oregon Tech's ISLOs.